 As you would expect, underpronation, or supination, is just the opposite in that it involves less than the desired fifteen percent rolling when the foot makes impact with ground.
 As a result, it becomes the smaller toes on the outside of the foot that end up being forced to absorb the impact of the stride.

 Consequently, forces of impact are concentrated on a smaller area of the foot (the outside part), and are not distributed as efficiently.
 In the push-off phase, most of the work is done by the smaller toes on the outside of the foot.
 This can lead to plantar fasciitis, Achilles tendon problems, as well as iliotibial band syndrome, which is a common overuse injury for runners.
 As with overpronation, attention paid to stretching can only help.

 Issues with pronation are often to blame for injuries and foot and ankle pain.
 Stretching is important, but regular and thorough examinations by your foot care professional should be at the top of your list.
 Many pronation problems can be addressed by switching to the correct shoe.
 Don’t take chances that you might be wearing shoes that are actually making your foot problems worse.
 Not only are the professionals at Country Foot Care skilled podiatrists, offering individualized treatment plans and personal attention in a state-of-the-art facility, but the Mineola and Williston Park locations each include a medical shoe store.

-To schedule an appoint at any of our three Country Foot Care locations, Mineola, Patchogue or Williston Park, just call (516) 741-3338, or, if you prefer, use our online form by clicking here.
+To schedule an appointment at one of our Country Foot Care locations, Mineola or Williston Park, just call (516) 741-3338, or, if you prefer, use our online form by clicking here.